weflex/product-development-guide/Readme.md

 ### Progress Checkpoints

-Progress checkpoints are meetings held by project manager at middle of each product cycle to check if everyone is on the right course and project target is achievable at the end of this cycle.
+Progress checkpoints are meetings held by project manager in the middle of each product cycle to check if everyone is on the right course and project target is achievable at the end of this cycle.
 Project manager is responsible to alert and offer possible helps to those team members lagering the schedule.